Two women relax under the hair dryers in the delightful

 In addition to Jakaitis' narration, Mothersbane relies on reenactments (done to look like old home movies) in which a boy plays young Jason.
 It's a particularly inventive, deeply personal approach on the part of a filmmaker, but it works here because there's not a speck of self-pity in it, which is just about the only way to get away with being the only voice in your own film.
 It's very affecting; it was one of my favorites.

-A still from Night At The Dance.
+Night At The Dance.

 A still from Night At The Dance.
 Silverdocs